src-d/jgit-spark-connector/README.md

 ## Scala API

-For the moment, `engine`  can only be installed from [jitpack](https://jitpack.io) (will be available from Maven Central soon), so you should be able to run the `spark-shell` with `engine` as a required dependency in the following way:
+For the moment, `source{d} engine`  can only be installed from [jitpack](https://jitpack.io) (will be available from Maven Central soon), so you should be able to run the `spark-shell` with `source{d} engine` as a required dependency in the following way:

 ```bash
 $ spark-shell --packages com.github.src-d:spark-api:master-SNAPSHOT --repositories https://jitpack.io
 ```

-To start using engine from the shell you must import everything inside the `tech.sourced.api` package (or, if you prefer, just import `EngineAPI` and `ApiDataFrame` classes):
+To start using source{d} engine from the shell you must import everything inside the `tech.sourced.api` package (or, if you prefer, just import `SparkAPI` and `ApiDataFrame` classes):

 ```bash
 scala> import tech.sourced.api._